 About Us

-A dynamic interior design studio founded in 1999 by designer and art connoisseur Niloufar Bakhtiar-Bakhtiari, who combines colour and contemporary art with great flair and expression.
-Vibrant colour is just one of the influences of Niloufar’s Persian heritage that has helped shape a clear design identity.
-Niloufar is passionate about antique and contemporary Middle Eastern art and her stewardship roles as Patron of the Royal Academy and member of the MENAAC acquisition committee at Tate Modern signify the central position that art takes in her life and work
+A dynamic multidisciplinary studio founded by designer and art connoisseur Niloufar Bakhtiar Bakhtiari in 1999.
+The studio encompasses interior design, art direction, art curation and cultural collaborations between institutions and luxury brands.
+Recent projects include the exhibition ‘Poetry of Time’ by Richemont at Cromwell Place and full-scale private home renovation and interior design in Kensington and Chelsea.
+Niloufar and her team of artists, landscape and interior designers, writers and photographers, pool their knowledge of international culture, art and design, history and literature to elevate projects.
+Intelligent use of colour is a key influence of Niloufar’s Persian heritage and has helped shape a clear design identity.
+She is passionate about Middle Eastern art and her stewardship roles as Patron of the Royal Academy and former member of the MENAAC acquisition committee at Tate Modern signify the central position that art takes in her life and work.

 What services do you provide?